samikeijonen/syopajatyo/htdocs/wp-content/themes/syopajatyo/README.md

 	- `resources/views` have all the template structure and partials files.
 	- `resources/styles` have SASS files.
 	- `resources/scripts` have JS files.
+	- `resources/img` have all the images.
-	- `resources/svg-icons` have SVG icons.
+	- `resources/svg` have SVG icons.
 	- `resources/lang` have language files.
 - `app` folder is for theme related functions and classes.
-Classes are loaded automatically but `functions-files` needs to be added manually via `functions.php`.
+Classes are loaded automatically but `functions-*.php` files needs to be added manually via `functions.php`.
 - `dist` folder has processed and optimized assets ready to be included to theme.
 Do not edit or add anything to `dist` folder.
-It is processed automatically via task tools like Webpack or Gulp.
+It is processed automatically via task tools.

 ## Installation and setup